CANADA STOCKS-Gold miners help drive TSX to higher close

 it's something else, it could induce more volatility."

-Gold miners led the gains on the TSX as they tracked the
+Gold miners led the gains on the TSX, lifted by the price

 The Toronto Stock Exchange's S&P/TSX composite index